wurstbroteater/HomeTemp/readme.md

 # Project: HomeTemp v0.4-BaseTemp

-The original idea of this project was to automate the periodically measured temperature and humidity values in my apartment.
-The room temperature and humidity is caputred by an AM2302 sensor, connected to a Raspberry Pi 4 Model B.
+This fork of HomeTemp aka. `BaseTemp` periodically measures and saves temperature and humidity values in my basement.
+The temperature and humidity is caputred by an DHT11 sensor, connected to a Raspberry Pi 4 Model B via an extended board.
-This idea is still growing prosperously and currently provides the following features:

 ## Requirements